open-telemetry/opentelemetry-specification/specification/trace/api.md

   has a version (e.g. a library version).
 Example value: `1.0.0`.
 - [since 1.4.0] `schema_url` (optional): Specifies the Schema URL that should be recorded in the emitted telemetry.
+- [since 1.12.0] `attributes` (optional): Specifies the instrumentation scope attributes to associate with emitted telemetry.

+The implementation MUST NOT return the same `Tracer` when called repeatedly with different values of parameters.
+The only exception to this rule is no-op `Tracer`, the implementation MAY return the same instance regardless of parameter values.

-It is unspecified whether or under which conditions the same or different `Tracer` instances are returned from this functions.
+It is unspecified whether or under which conditions the same or different `Tracer` instances are returned from this function when the same (name,version,schema_url,attributes) parameters are used.

 Implementations MUST NOT require users to repeatedly obtain a `Tracer` again with the same name+version+schema_url to pick up configuration changes.